 Packagestab in the bottom right window of RStudio, then

 library(blogdown)into the R console (you need to do this every time you open/re-load R/RStudio).

 Website using blogdown.
-On the following screen, specify a meaningful directory name (e.g. YOURNAMEWEBSITE), place it somewhere on your computer, check all boxes (apart from ‘open in new session’), and write
+On the following screen, specify a meaningful directory name (e.g. YOURNAMEWEBSITE), place it somewhere on your computer, check all boxes.
+In the Hugo theme box, enter

 The figure below shows the screen and choices you should make.
 Adjust for your own setup.